 Admission mode Selection procedure / artistic aptitude test

-What is the aim of the study program?
+What is the aim of our programme of study?

 Our students qualify as image experts and visual journalists.